Diagnostic Guide – Hip & Groin Pain

 Figure 2 – Groin Strain Anatomy (Adductors)

-Gradual onset groin pain often occurs in those patients involved in sports or activities that combine high running loads, rapid change-of-direction, and repetitive kicking.
-One of the most common causes of this exercise related gradual onset groin pain is Osteitis Pubis.
-In older patients with gradual onset hip or groin pain, the most likely cause of symptoms is degenerative changes in the hip joint, such as Hip Osteoarthritis.
+Gradual onset hip and groin pain often occurs in those patients involved in sports or activities that comprise high running loads, repetitive or prolonged weight bearing activity, rapid change-of-direction or twisting, and repetitive kicking.
+Two of the most common causes of this exercise related gradual onset hip and groin pain are a Labral Tear of the Hip and Osteitis Pubis.
+In older patients with gradual onset hip or groin pain, the most likely cause of symptoms is degenerative changes in the hip joint, such as Hip Osteoarthritis or in some cases, a Labral Tear of the Hip.

 There are numerous other causes of hip and groin pain, some of which present suddenly due to a specific incident, others which develop gradually over time.